The Beach Bum poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Moondog is arrested and court-ordered to rehab, forcibly removed from his hedonistic lifestyle and placed in a structured environment where he must confront sobriety and responsibility., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Flicker dies in a sudden accident, the second significant death that mirrors Minnie's loss.
+Notably, this crucial beat Flicker dies in a sudden accident, the second significant death that mirrors Minnie's loss.
 Moondog is once again alone, forced to continue his journey solo., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
-Here, Moondog's manuscript is destroyed in a fire, representing the death of all his work and the potential loss of his inheritance and identity as a writer., indicates the protagonist at their lowest point.
+Here, Moondog's manuscript is destroyed in a fire, representing the death of all his work and the potential loss of his inheritance and identity as a writer., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Moondog commits to rewriting his novel from memory and inspiration, channeling his grief and experiences into creative output, finally embracing the work Minnie wanted him to complete., demonstrating the transformation achieved throughout the journey.